Curse of Ham: Biblical narrative

 The concept of the curse of Ham finds its origins in Genesis 9:

 The objective of the story may have been to justify the subject status of the Canaanites, the descendants of Ham, to the Israelites, the descendants of Shem.
 The narrative of the curse is replete with difficulties.
 It is uncertain what the precise nature of Ham's offense is.
 Verse 22 has been a subject of debate, as to whether it should be taken literally, or as "a euphemism for some act of gross immorality".
 In verse 25, Noah refers to Shem and Japheth as the "brethren" of Canaan, whereas in verse 18 they are identified as his uncles.
 The Table of Nations presents Canaan and Mizraim (Egypt) among the sons of Ham (10:6).
 In the Psalms, Egypt is equated with Ham.
+A land claim on Canaan which fell under the rule of New Kingdom Egypt in the late Bronze Age has been suggested as a motive for the curse on Canaan and the association with Ham via Ancient Egypt's rule over Canaan.

 The treatment of Japheth in verses 26–27 raises questions: Why is YHWH named as the God of Shem, but not of Japheth?
 What does it mean that God will "enlarge" Japheth?
 And why will Japheth "dwell in the tents of Shem"?
 Further difficulties include Ham's being referred to as "the youngest son", when all other lists make him Noah's second son.
 Biblical scholar Nahum Sarna says that the biggest challenge of the narrative is why Canaan was cursed, rather than Ham, and that the concealed details of the shameful incident bear the same reticence as Reuben's sexual transgression.

 The narrative's short five verses indicate that Canaan's Hamite paternity must have had great significance to the narrator or redactor, according to Sarna, who adds, "The curse on Canaan, invoked in response to an act of moral depravity, is the first intimation of the theme of the corruption of the Canaanites, which is given as the justification for their being dispossessed of their land and for the transfer of that land to the descendants of Abraham."

 Ham's transgression

-Seeing Noah's nakedness
+Scholars have debated the exact nature of Ham's misdeed with many identifying it as either voyeurism, castration, paternal incest, or maternal incest.